 Master program description

 In 2009, OECD countries used more than 20% of their national incomes for public social spending (pensions, health system, income support and other social programs).
 Another 5% was spent on public education.
 These numbers are much larger in some developed countries and fast growing in many developing ones.
-These are big numbers, and successful public policies can make a difference for the lives of millions.
+These are big numbers, and successful public policies can make a difference in the lives of millions.

 How and why do particular public policies get implemented?
 How are they designed?
 How do we know if they work?
 Why are some policies more successful than others?
 The Master Program in Economics of Public Policy provides students with theoretical and empirical tools to answer these questions.
 Our graduates will be prepared to work in leading international organizations, governmental and non-governmental agencies, consulting companies, research institutions or to pursue a further academic career.

-Upon successful completion of the program, students will receive a Master Degree in Specialized Economic Analysis awarded jointly by Universitat Autònoma de Barcelonaand Universitat Pompeu Fabra.
+Upon successful completion of the program, students will receive a Master Degree in Specialized Economic Analysis awarded jointly by Universitat Autònoma de Barcelona and Universitat Pompeu Fabra.

 The Master program is a full-time nine-month program structured in three terms: Fall term (from September to December), Winter term (from January to March) and Spring term (from April to June).
 For more information, please download the academic calendar.